QuickBooks Self-Employed Canada: Your Exit Manual

 Moving Your Data to a New App

 You generally cannot import a QBSE CSV directly into another tool and have everything categorized correctly.
 Categories in QBSE map to US Schedule C lines, not Canadian T2125 lines.
-Treat the migration as a fresh start for the current year.
+NorthOS is an exception here: it auto-detects the QBSE CSV format on upload and maps your categories to the correct Canadian T2125 lines (more on that below).
+For other tools, treat the migration as a fresh start for the current year.

 For prior years, your exported CSV is your archive.
-You do not need to re-enter old data into a new app -- just keep the files in case CRA asks.
-Connect your bank to your new tool and start categorizing from today forward.
+You do not need to re-enter old data into a new app, just keep the files in case CRA asks.
+Import your statements into your new tool and start categorizing from today forward.

 What About My GST/HST Records?